 The Reduced Neighbor Report (RNR) element is an important part of out-of-band discovery, particularly discovery of 6 GHz BSSs.

-In general, RNR is broadcast by APs in Beacon and Probe Response frames of a (reporting) BSS, and advertises the existence of neighboring (reported) BSSs that are often operating on a different band.
+RNR is broadcast by APs in Beacon and Probe Response frames of a (reporting) BSS, and advertises the existence of neighboring (reported) BSSs that are often operating on a different band.

 The Operating Class and Channel Number fields in a Neighbor AP Information field in RNR are intended to indicate channel information for the neighboring BSS(s) indicated in that Neighbor AP Information field.
 Non-AP STAs receive RNR and typically use this channel information to efficiently and selectively scan (6 GHz) channels to discover those BSS(s).